A Study of Bemcentinib for the Treatment of COVID-19 in Hospitalised Patients

 Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) Viral Load

-SARS-CoV-2 viral load will be determined by polymerase chain reaction (PCR) in oropharyngeal/nasal swab while hospitalized.
+SARS-CoV-2 viral load was determined by polymerase chain reaction (PCR) in oropharyngeal and nasal swab while hospitalized.
+Baseline is defined as the non-missing measurement taken prior to or on randomization day (including unscheduled measurements, if any).

 Time Frame: Up to Day 29